Mid Suffolk: History

 Thedwastre Rural District had been in the administrative county of West Suffolk prior to the reforms; the other districts had all been in East Suffolk.
 The new district was named Mid Suffolk, reflecting its position within the wider county.

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Suffolk.
+These proposals were withdrawn in September 2026.

 Governance

 Mid Suffolk District Council provides district-level services.
 County-level services are provided by Suffolk County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In 2011, Mid Suffolk and Babergh District Councils began working together, with one, fully integrated staff structure.

 Political control

 The council has been under Green Party majority control since the 2023 election, being the first time that the party had taken majority control of any council.

 The first elections were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: